PawnParser/PawnParser/README.md

 ### 🧩 A Few Fun Facts

-- ⚡ I have a **peak bullet rating of 2568** — yes, I’ve blundered queens at lightning speed.
+- ⚡ I have a **peak bullet rating of 2568** on Chess.com — yes, I’ve blundered queens at lightning speed.
 - 🖌️ I started as a fine artist before I ever wrote a line of code.
 - ☕ Powered by **coffee**, **classical music**, and **endgame puzzles**.